sfu-cmpt419/2025_1_project_19/README.md

 cd code/ita
 python3 ita.py
 ```
-Also see [ita.ipynb](code/ita/ita.ipynb) for detailed iterations of code.
+Also see [ita.ipynb](code/ita/ita.ipynb) for detailed iterations of the code.

 ### 2. Fitzpatrick Score Calculation
 The Fitzpatrick score is predicted using a deep learning model in `fitzpatrick.py` module.
 The models are available under `code/fitzpatrick/models` for anyone to use.
 We trained [Efficient-NetV2](https://huggingface.co/timm/efficientnetv2_rw_m.agc_in1k) on the [fitzpatrick17k](https://github.com/mattgroh/fitzpatrick17k) dataset (also,available in the `datasets` directory downloadable through google drive link above).